 The Cedar City Historic Preservation Commission welcomes smart economic growth while being deliberate and dedicated guardians of Cedar City’s lifestyle, heritage, and authentic character by preserving a community we can be proud of for generations to come.

-The purpose of the Historic Downtown Economic Committee is to provide input and advice to the Cedar City Council on the following:
+The purpose of the Historic Preservation Commission is to provide input and advice to the Cedar City Council on the following:

 Survey and Inventory Community Historic Resources.
 The historic preservation commission shall conduct or cause to be conducted a survey of the historic, architectural, archaeological resources within the community.
 The survey shall be compatible with the Utah Inventory of Historic and Archaeological Sites.
 Survey and Inventory documents shall be maintained and open to the public.
 The survey will be updated at least every ten years.